4paradigm/OpenMLDB/README.md

 **English version | [中文版](README_cn.md)**

-**OpenMLDB is an open-source machine learning database that provides a full-stack solution of enterprise FeatureOps.**
+### OpenMLDB is an open-source machine learning database that provides a full-stack FeatureOps solution for enterprises.

 ## 1. Our Philosophy